strangequarkkk/Effects-Of-Covid-19/README.md

 I have attached the relevant question sheet and recommend that it be read while you're looking at the code.
 The programs were written in a Jupyter Notebook which has also been attached.

-Data files used have also been attached
+Data file(s) used have also been attached.

 If you need any more information/explanation related to the code, don't hesitate to contact me.